tranhlok/nokia-arcade/README.md

 # nokia-arcade
-This is an old copy of my intro to CS project from 2018
+This is an old copy of my intro to CS project from 2018 I don't think this is going to run due to package difference, but it's a good memory 4sure I/ Title

-I/ Title

 - Title of the project: Nokia Arcade